fhnw-imvs/fhnw-idb/data-acquisition/README.md

 We will use such devices to find out:

+* how a physical property can be measured and converted into an electrical signal?
 * how to connect to the physical world?
 * how to print out sensor values?
 * how accurate the sensor is?